JulianJ44/fem-order-summary-component/README.md

 ## Overview

 I took on the challenge created by Frontend Mentor to recreate an order summary card component.
-The challenge was created to help me practice my coding skills by building real live projects.

 ### The challenge